 Sleeping Sickness

-For more than 100 years, ITM has been putting its scientific expertise at the service of the fight against sleeping sickness or human African trypanosomiasis (HAT).
-The disease occurs to this day, primarily in the Democratic Republic of the Congo (DRC).
-The institute developed the world's most widely used sleeping sickness test decades ago and still produces it today.
-In addition, ITM is fully engaged in the research and development of new diagnostic tests, mainly the molecular kind.
-Those will play an important role in the new phase of sleeping sickness monitoring.
+For more than 100 years, we have been putting our scientific expertise at the service of the fight against sleeping sickness.
+Decades ago, we developed the world's most widely used sleeping sickness test, and we continue to produce it to this day.
+In addition, we are fully engaged in the research and development of new diagnostic tests, mainly molecular ones, which will play an important role in the new phase of sleeping sickness monitoring.

-ITM plays a leading role in supporting sleeping sickness control programmes in the DRC.
-Together with Congolese and international partners, the institute succeeded in drastically reducing the annual number of sleeping sickness cases, reaching the first goal of the World Health Organisation (WHO) to eliminate sleeping sickness as a public health problem in the country.
-The ultimate goal of the intensive sleeping sickness control programmes is to stop the transmission of the disease completely by 2030, by interrupting the transmission of the parasite between the tsetse fly and humans.
+We play a leading role in supporting sleeping sickness control programmes in the DRC.
+Together with Congolese and international partners, we succeeded in drastically reducing the annual number of sleeping sickness cases, reaching the first WHO goal to eliminate sleeping sickness as a public health problem in the country.
+The ultimate goal of these intensive control programmes is to stop disease transmission completely by 2030 by interrupting the transmission of the parasite between the tsetse fly and humans.

-All HAT control projects are funded by the Belgian government and the Bill & Melinda Gates Foundation and are coordinated by ITM.
-They were renewed in 2021.
+All HAT control projects are funded by the Belgian government and the Bill & Melinda Gates Foundation and are coordinated by us.
+These programmes were renewed in 2021.

 Units